kyma-project/kyma/docs/serverless/03-02-git-source-type.md

 - Function's rebuild triggers

-  You can use the **reference** parameter in the GitRepository CR to define whether the Function Controller should monitor a given branch or commit in the Git repository and rebuild the Function upon their changes.
+  You can use the **reference** parameter in the GitRepository CR to define whether the Function Controller must monitor a given branch or commit in the Git repository and rebuild the Function upon their changes.